Section: Information Technology

 Policy Number: 912Responsible Office: Information Technology

-The purpose of this policy is to establish a set of rules to enhance security best practices by encouraging the creation of strong passwords, the protection of passwords, and the frequency of changing passwords.
+The purpose of this policy is to establish a set of rules to enhance security best practices by encouraging the creation of strong passwords, the protection of passwords, and frequency for changing passwords.

 Users with access to St. John’s systems must take appropriate steps to protect their passwords.
 Password-based authentication mechanisms are also vulnerable to compromise due to the following types of malicious activity:

-It is vital for the protection of St. John’s systems and data that controls are in place to ensure a password remains secure.
+For the protection of St. John’s systems and data, it is vital that controls are in place to ensure a password remains secure.
 Passwords can be intercepted during transmission or be stolen while in storage on a disk.
-St. John’s has implemented practical standards and mechanisms to enforce secure password creation, protection and management.
+St. John’s implements practical standards and mechanisms to enforce secure password creation, protection, and management.

 Multi-Factor Authentication (MFA) is implemented to securely protect St. John’s sensitive data such as cardholder data.

 The following requirements also apply to the management of passwords:

 The following are definitions relevant to the policy:

 St. John’s reserves the right to audit networks and systems on a periodic basis to ensure compliance with this policy.
 Instances of non-compliance must be presented to, reviewed and approved by the CIO, the Director of Information Security, or the equivalent officer(s).